By Sam Clark, Lawyer

 Since the assault was not foreseeable, Justice Rothwell found it would be impossible for the Plaintiff’s claim to succeed.
 As such, the court granted Hudsons’ application to summarily dismiss the Plaintiff’s claim.

 Allnutt v.
-Carter shows us that:
+Carter

 - A visitor’s level of impairment is not enough for a licensed establishment to be responsible for their actions.
 They must be visibly intoxicated or the establishment must have failed to monitor interactions between customers;